VinFast VF 7: India launch

 In early 2025, VinFast announced the VF 7 as its debut model for the Indian market.
 The electric SUV was showcased at the Bharat Mobility Global Expo in New Delhi, alongside other upcoming models such as the VF 3 and VF 9.
 The company plans to begin local assembly of the VF 7 in Tamil Nadu at a new 400-acre facility with an initial production capacity of 50,000 units per year.

-Sales Performance

-In its home market of Vietnam, the VF 7 recorded deliveries of 773 units in May 2025.
-While specific year-to-date sales data for the model is limited, reports indicate that the VF 7 trails behind other VinFast models such as the VF 3 and VF 5 in domestic sales volumes.
-In India, the launch was postponed to mid-August 2025 due to distribution and logistical challenges.
-The company revised its annual sales target for the VF 7 to 3,000 units in India.

-Features and Equipment
+Equipment

-The VF 7 is equipped with a range of features typically found in mid-size EVs in its segment.
-These include a 15-inch touchscreen infotainment system, a heads-up display, wireless smartphone charging, ambient lighting, leatherette upholstery, and a panoramic sunroof.
+The VF 7 is equipped a 15-inch touchscreen infotainment system, a heads-up display, wireless smartphone charging, ambient lighting, leatherette upholstery, and a panoramic sunroof.
 Safety and driver-assistance technologies include Level 2 ADAS, adaptive cruise control, lane departure warning, blind spot detection, and a 360-degree camera system.
 The vehicle comes standard with eight airbags and electronic stability control.

-Variants and Specifications
+Variants and specifications

 The VinFast VF 7 is offered in two primary trims: a front-wheel-drive (FWD) variant with a single electric motor, and an all-wheel-drive (AWD) version with dual motors.
 Both variants are powered by a Lithium Iron Phosphate (LFP) battery, with capacity slightly varying by market.